 SRE will teach 7-11 year olds to understand:

-Sex and Relationship Education is delivered through science, RE, PSHE, citizenship, ICT, literacy activities, and ‘circle time’.
+Sex and Relationship Education is delivered through Science, RE, PSHE, citizenship, Computing, literacy activities and ‘circle time’.
 A planned and co-ordinated approach to each subject can provide an appropriate framework for SRE to take place providing pupils with a consistent message.

 SRE is taught by classroom teachers, teaching assistants and if appropriate, outside visitors such as the school nurse.
 A range of teaching methods include use of video, discussion, looking at case studies, drama and role-play.

 Sex and relationship education is usually delivered in mixed gender groups however, there may be occasions where single gender groups are more appropriate and relevant

 The minimum statutory requirement for SRE is that schools must deliver the National Curriculum for Science to all children within school:

 Dealing with Difficult Topics / Questions